eea/clms-api-docs/source/download.md

 This process is OK when the user requests to download the dataset with a time or spatial restriction (not mandatory) because the CLMS Website needs to transform and process the files.

-But when requesting the full dataset of a non-EEA dataset, it makes little sense to download first the whole dataset to the CLMS Website and offer it later to the user.
+However, when requesting the full dataset of a non-EEA dataset, it makes little sense to first download the whole dataset to the CLMS Website and offer it later to the user.

 That's why, in such a case, the download API will issue an error informing the user to use some other API endpoint.